Ranch Horse Auctions: A Hosting How-To

 If your ranch has never put on a production sale, you might consider some help.

 - An auctioneer.
 Hire one who knows your market and can start you off with the right advice – even if that advice is to not have a sale.

-“You’ve got to weigh the expense (of putting on a sale),” says auctioneer Steve Friskup, who has been in the business for 29 years and conducts many on-site ranch sales.
+“You’ve got to weigh the expense (of putting on a sale),” says auctioneer Steve Friskup, who has been in the business for more than 30 years and conducts many on-site ranch sales.
 “I like to know what kind of customer base the owner has had previous to the sale.
 It’s sometimes feasible and sometimes not.
 I don’t do much total management.
 I’m the auctioneer, but I give a lot of advice.”

 Location, Location, Location

 After you make the decision to have a sale, the next decision is to pick a site, either your ranch or a sale facility.

 - Off site.
 Weaver Quarter Horses of Big Sandy, Montana, transports its horses to a sale facility about an hour away in Great Falls, Montana, a decision with pros and cons.

 “Our ranch road is 30 miles of gravel,” says Stan, who is the 2019-20 AQHA president, “and we felt our location was too remote to have a sale at the ranch.
 Great Falls has worked pretty well for us.
 Our out-of-state customers can fly in easily.”